ResearchIT/lss-user-docs/docs/request_space.md

 ![request_page](img/request_page_1.png)

-Please note that the _Authorized Net-IDs_ field refers only to individuals allowed to manage the billing for this share, within this portal.
-To manage users who have access to files within the share, please see the [Manage Access](manage_access.md) article.
+Please note that the _Authorized Net-IDs_ field is only the list of users given access when the share is first created.
+To manage users later, please see the [Manage Access](manage_access.md) article.

 ![authorize_ids](img/request_authorize_ids.png)